teknql/statik/Readme.md

 ### Serving
 ```
-# Start a staitc server in the current directory
+# Start a statik server in the current directory
 statik serve

-# Start a staitc server in out/
+# Start a statik server in out/
 statik serve out/
 ```